lastcallsoftware/trackeats/docs/design doc.md

 Prettier - auto code formatter
 Vite - local app server & JS bundling tool

 If you don't know what a linter is, it's an editor plugin that detects stylistic and formatting deficiecies that aren't actually code errors.
 For example, a very common no-no is declaring a variable and then never using it.
-That's technically legal, but still bad practice, and a linter will highlight that.
+That's technically legal, but still bad practice, and a linter will detect and highlight it in the editor.
 Apparently ES Lint is targeted mainly at JavaScript code and Stylelint at CSS, so it's typical to use them both together.

 Along these lines, there's also the Prettier plugin, which automatically formats your code when you check it in -- things like converting tabs to spaces, and putting open and close brackets in the right place.
-Personally I'm not a big fan of formatters -- if I add a line of whitespace, I MEANT to put there, dammit! -- but it is a widely adopted tool, so it might be worth gritting our teeth and getting used to.
+Personally I'm not a big fan of formatters -- if I add a line of whitespace, I MEANT to put there, dammit! -- but it is a widely adopted tool, so it might be worth gritting our teeth and getting used to it.

-As far as editors go, every programmer has their own preferences, but I'd strongly suggest using VS Code.
+As far as editors go, every programmer has their own preferences, but I'd strongly suggest VS Code.
 It's free, lightweight, and easy to use, yet 100% full-featured.
 Most importantly is that it has super-easy-to-use built-in support for "extensions", like the linters mentioned above.
 I was surprised to see that I've already got over 30 extensions running already!
 I can give some suggestions on those if you like.

 We're poised to use Jira as a bug/issue tracking tool, though Git apparently also has such features.
 Git is probably the easier choice since we're already using it, but I may want to use Jira anyway just for the practice.
 But in either case, it may be overkill for this project, and we're short on time.
-This is another "nice to have" that I'll add if and when I get the time.
+It's not so much setting up one of these tools, as taking the time to use it.
+It's not really necessary for the initial coding, which is quite straightforward, though it may be useful afterwards, during the maintenance/upgrading phase -- but by then the main motivation for this project will hopefully have disappeared!

 DEVELOPMENT METHODOLOGIES